SAP/openui5-docs/docs/Best_Practices_for_Loading_Modules_00737d6.md

 This section provides best practices for OpenUI5 module loading patterns.

-These best practices are especially important when you switch from the synchronuous variant of the OpenUI5 module loader to the asynchronous variant.
-Patterns that may have worked in synchronuous module loading may lead to applications that cannot start in asynchonuous module loading.
+These best practices are especially important when you switch from the synchronous variant of the OpenUI5 module loader to the asynchronous variant.
+Patterns that may have worked in synchronous module loading may lead to applications that can’t start in asynchronous module loading.

 > Note:
 > Use the `async` configuration parameter to enable asynchronous module loading via the bootstrap.
 For more information, see [Standard Variant for Bootstrapping](Standard_Variant_for_Bootstrapping_91f1f45.md).